HUADA999/Ridge/documentation/docs/clients/desktop.md

 > Query your Second Brain from your machine

 Use the Desktop app to chat and search with Ridge.
-You can also sync any relevant files with Ridge using the app.
+You can also share your files, folders with Ridge using the app.
-Ridge will use these files to provide contextual responses when you search or chat.
+Ridge will keep these files in sync to provide contextual responses when you search or chat.

 ## Features
 - **Chat**